Get matched with vetted scholarships and enter our

 Also see: How to write a transfer essay

-First year students are also required to choose one of the three prompts below to write along with their mandatory essay.
-Each of these prompts can also be written in 200 words, and giving students the opportunity to choose which prompt they would like to write shows…
+First-year students are also required to choose one of the three prompts below to write along with their mandatory essay.
+Each of these prompts can also be written in 350 words or less.

 Prompt #1